September 2025

 Returning for his tenth time to the Soper Reese Theatre, NYC-based pianist/accordionist Ben Rosenblum will bring his brand new Brazilian quartet to the West Coast, featuring two of the most in-demand Brazilian musicians in the U.S., 7-string guitarist Cesar Garabini, and bassist Eduardo Belo, as well as Rosenblum's long-time collaborator, Ben Zweig, on drums.

+The AYCO will present several selections including contemporary gaming music, big band swing, and traditional classics.
 This concert IS part of the 2025 Symphony Season Ticket Package.
 However please note it is an Open seating event.

 A new English teacher, John Keating (Robin Williams), is introduced to an all-boys preparatory school that is known for its ancient traditions and high standards.
 He uses unorthodox methods to reach out to his students.